Off the Strip: 10 spots to explore beyond Las Vegas

 The bright lights of Vegas are powered by Hoover Dam.

-It's hard to imagine what Las Vegas would be like without the Hoover Dam.
-Nowadays, hydroelectric generators in the base of the dam provide all those casinos with power to run their slot machines.
+It's hard to imagine what Las Vegas would be like today without the Hoover Dam.

+Casinos used to get a lot of their power from the dam.
+(Nowadays, hydroelectric generators in the base of the dam only supply a small percentage of the power casinos use to run their operations.)

 Back in the 1930s, before Sin City was much more than a glorified truck stop, the Boulder Dam project (it was renamed in 1947) brought workers to the region by the thousands -- quite literally putting Las Vegas on the map.